Burkina Faso: Twin 'terrorist attacks' leave dozens dead | DW | 09.09.2019

 Both attacks took place in the in Sanmatenga province in the north of the country.

-According to local sources most of those in the food truck convoy were traders driving three-wheeler vans carrying provisions for those displaced by fighting.
+According to local sources most of those in the food truck convoy were traders driving three-wheeler vans carrying provisions for people displaced by fighting.

 Regional heads of state are due to meet in the Burkina Faso capital Ouagadougou on Saturday to discuss the security situation.